pheodigital/url-shortener-messaging-app/Architecture.md

 # 🏛️ Architecture — URL Shortener + Analytics Platform

-This document covers the structural architecture: how services are laid out, how they communicate, how data flows, and how the system is deployed.
+This document covers the structural architecture: how services are laid out, how they communicate, how data flows, and how the system is deployed..

 ---